 In the Hindu epic Mahabharata, Draupadi (daughter of the king of Panchala) married Panch Pandavas (five prince’s brothers, son of Kunti), following the polyandry marriage system.

-In addition, there is another reason for such marriage - scarcity of land.
-If a wife is married to all brothers then it prevents dividing the land and remaining intact.
-On the other hand, if brothers marry separately, they all have to divide the land into small plots which leads to poverty.
+In addition, there is another reason for such marriage—scarcity of land.
+If a wife is married to all brothers, then it prevents dividing the land and remaining intact.
+On the other hand, if brothers marry separately, they all have to divide the land into small plots, which leads to poverty.
 So, polyandry is mostly practiced among poor families and people owning less land.

 Don’t get the wrong idea; it does not only exist among peasant families.
 Also, elite families seem to follow the same culture.

-4. Weekly Market at Namche Bazaar and Lukla - Barter System.
+4. Weekly Market at Namche Bazaar and Lukla—Barter System.

 Walking through the market, you might see plenty of choices of local products.
 It is the best section for shopping.
 Also, there are fresh fruits and vegetables.
 Moreover, people also sell meat and live animals too.
 Numerous sellers sell Chinese products like jackets, shoes, and products related to clothing.

 Furthermore, the market accepts a barter system.
-It is a system in which people exchange goods with goods but the value of barter items is negotiable with other parties.
+It is a system in which people exchange goods with goods, but the value of barter items is negotiable with other parties.

 5. Dingboche Remains Closed for a Month to Respect God/Nature.

 Over and above that, the inhabitants of Everest have strong faith and belief in their God.
-They believe that if there is slight smoke coming from the village then the outcome can be devastating.
+They believe that if there is slight smoke coming from the village, then the outcome can be devastating.
 The chances of unpredictable disasters and calamities are high and can occur at any time if the rules are broken.

-When the village is closed you can choose other alternative routes like Gokyo Lake Trek, if you are trekking during this time.
-Khumbu region is not only about EBC, it has a lot to offer like Mani Rimdu Festival Trek, Renjo La Pass Trek, and many more.
+When the village is closed, you can choose other alternative routes, like Gokyo Lake Trek, if you are trekking during this time.
+Khumbu region is not only about EBC; it has a lot to offer, like Mani Rimdu Festival Trek, Renjo La Pass Trek, and many more.
 Make sure to give them a try and grab our undeniable offer.

 7. Ama Dablam Base Camp Airport.

 Ama Dablam is recognized as one of the most beautiful mountains in the world.
-The word ‘Ama Dablam’ is defined as ‘Mother and her Necklace’ also some people translate it as the ‘Love of Mother’.
+The word ‘Ama Dablam’ is defined as ‘Mother and her Necklace’; some people also translate it as the ‘Love of Mother’.

 It is our golden opportunity to take you to the Ama Dablam Base Camp to admire the beauty of Ama Dablam and its prehistoric spots.
-Click Here to learn more.
+Click here to learn more.

 Conclusion